fxaps/XMPie-WSDL-Wrapper/README.md

 - How do I get the download path of a Job?
 - How do I upload a Campaign into the Dashboard?

-If there is bug a the code, please raise an [issue](https://github.com/fxaps/XMPie-WSDL-Wrapper/issues).
+If there is a bug in the code, please raise an [issue](https://github.com/fxaps/XMPie-WSDL-Wrapper/issues).